minhhung2556/romantic_project_flutter_circle_chart/README.md

 # Flutter Circle Chart

-A Flutter package to create a Circle Chart with multiple types.
+A Flutter package to create a Circle Chart with multiple drawing types.
 It will be useful for your awesome app.

 ![Demo](./demo.gif)